 - People have used the European Convention on Human Rights to get a retrial and to make sure that governments develop proper rules to avoid similar miscarriages of justice.

 Oleksandr Volkov was dismissed from his role as a Supreme Court judge.
 His lawyer argued that he had been the victim of political corruption, which sought to undermine the independence of the Ukrainian judiciary.
-The Strasbourg court ruled that his dismissal had been filled with bias and manipulation, in breach of his basic rights.
+The European court ruled that his dismissal had been filled with bias and manipulation, in breach of his basic rights.
 Mr Volkov was reinstated as a Supreme Court judge in 2015.

 César Igual Coll was cleared of failing to pay family maintenance, because he was unemployed and had no money.
 However, his case went to appeal.
 The appeal court held no public hearing and no evidence was taken from him.
 Nevertheless, César was convicted and sentenced to jail.
 The European court ruled that he had been denied a fair hearing.
 Changes were made to protect fair trials in Spain.